Get the worry-free services and expert support you need to form an S Corp in Arkansas today.

 An S Corporation doesn’t pay taxes as a business.
-Instead, taxes are paid on the owners’ personal income taxes.
-Being taxed directly at the personal income level is called “pass-through taxation,” and is one of the primary benefits of an S Corp.
-An S Corporation may still owe tax on certain income depending on the type of business.
+Instead, taxes are paid on the owners’ personal income tax return.
+Being taxed directly at the personal income tax level is called “pass-through taxation,” and is one of the primary benefits of an S Corp.
+An S Corporation may still have to pay income tax on certain income depending on the type of business.

 Both limited liability companies and corporations can make an S Corp election.
 This should occur not more than 2 months and 15 days after the beginning of the tax year the election is meant to take effect — or at any time during the tax year preceding the tax year it is to take effect.

 Creating your Arkansas S Corporation doesn’t have to be complicated.
 In fact, we can even start your S Corp for you as part of our LLC formation service.
 There’s a lot that goes into starting and maintaining a business.
 You don’t have to know it all.
 We’re here to help with all your Arkansas business needs.

 Disclaimer: The content on this page is for information purposes only, and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.

 While the rule of thumb is that Arkansas corporations pay the state’s corporate income tax, business entities that elect to be taxed as S corporations are exempt from it.
 However, like all other entities doing business in the state, Arkansas S corporations have to file an annual franchise tax report and their business profits are subject to the state’s franchise tax.